 18) Leonardo’s Horse at the Hippodrome

-When Leonardo lived in Castello Sforzesco at the court of Ludovico il Moro, the ruler challenged him to build the largest equestrian statue ever in honour of his nephew.
+When Leonardo da Vinci lived in Sforzesco Castle at the court of Ludovico il Moro, the ruler challenged him to build the largest equestrian statue ever in honour of his nephew.
 The statue was never completed, and the clay model, sketches and casts were lost over the centuries.

 How to get there: M1 Lotto, M5 San Siro